galliumdata/adumbra/README.md

 If not specified, the format of the input file will be used, but only PNG and TIFF are allowed because other formats are lossy.
+- `<secure-level>`: optional, an integer between 0 and 2.
+Zero means minimum security, no noise is added to the image, which means, depending on the bitmap, it may be easy to detect that the image contains secret data.
+One adds some noise, but with some repetition.
+Two adds fully random noise, but is slower.

 ### Example
 Encode a message into a bitmap file: